tonygiang/CLSS/README.md

 ## Why CLSS?

 The C# Language Syntactic Sugar suite was created out of my frustration working with C#.
 The language and its Class Library have not evolved fast enough to address the inconsistencies, performance traps, unintuitiveness and lacking accommodation of common use-cases despite it is very much inline with the language's tradition to accommodate such use-cases.
-Did you know that the Class Library ships with a [Version](https://docs.microsoft.com/en-us/dotnet/api/system.version?view=net-6.0) type that parses version strings in the `major.minor[.build[.revision]]` syntax and also programmatically implements `IComparable<T>` and `IEquatable<T>`?
+It still lacks some batteries for a "batteries included" language, even long after the inclusion in the BCL of types that serve a very niche use case such as the [Version](https://docs.microsoft.com/en-us/dotnet/api/system.version?view=net-6.0) type that parses version strings in the `major.minor[.build[.revision]]` syntax and also programmatically implements `IComparable<T>` and `IEquatable<T>`.

 Even when these concerns are addressed, they only come to the latest versions of the language and Class Library.
 Working in a bleeding-edge .NET environment is a luxury for many developers.